-When planning our time in Mexico and trying to find amazing things to see that suited our style I stumbled upon the town of Palenque in the state of Chiapas.
+When planning our time in Mexico and trying to find amazing things to see that suited our interests I stumbled upon the town of Palenque in the state of Chiapas.
 It wasn’t the food or the Mayan ruins that had it at the top of my list of places to visit in Mexico, in fact, it was Palenque’s stunning waterfalls!
-I’m not sure of the science behind it but Palenque’s rivers are green!
-And when you combine that with shallow pools and amazing waterfalls surrounded by thick green vegetation you get some of the most beautiful turquoise swimming spots I have ever seen!
-With so many to choose from (and one that simply can’t be missed) I felt it necessary to write this post on the gorgeous Palenque waterfalls!

 Your second option is to go on a tour which with the company called Tulum Travel.
 This will set you back 160MXN although the tour does not include the entrance fee nor a tour guide.

-Roberto Barrio is not only the coolest waterfall but also the cheapest Palenque waterfall with the entrance fee only being 20MXN.
+Roberto Barrios is not only the best waterfall but also the cheapest Palenque waterfall with the entrance fee only being 20MXN.

 The total entrance fee is 30 MXN.
 10 MXN paid at the gate and another 20 MXN paid at the falls.
 If you want to enter the cave it costs another 10 MXN.

-As stated about Misol Ha, I suggest taking the tour as Agua Azul is located 2 hours from Palenque and the collectivos will simply set you back more money than a tour would cost.
-For the collectivo location, head to the same area as the other two falls.
+As stated about Misol Ha, I suggest taking the tour as Agua Azul is located 2 hours from Palenque and the Collectivos will simply set you back more money than a tour would cost.

-If you don’t like huge crowds nor over touristic places I really suggest considering missing Agua Azul.
-Instead, visit Roberto Barrio and Misol Ha on two separate days using the collectivos or a hire car.
+If you don’t like huge crowds nor overly touristic places, I really suggest considering missing Agua Azul.
+Instead, visit Roberto Barrio and Misol Ha on two separate days using the Collectivos or a hire car.
 This way, you could spend as much time as you would like at the two best Palenque waterfalls!